-My day job: Macintosh and iOS software.
-I've worked in all aspects of software development: project management, user interface design, technical documentation, quality assurance, user support, and even programming.
-I'm extremely detail oriented and capable of keeping track of all aspects of a project.
-Having both a liberal arts and a technical background, I'm good at designing and explaining software so it makes sense to non-technical endusers, while also understanding the technical issues that inform the design and programming.
+My day job: currently I work as a consultant doing technical writing, quality assurance, user support, system adminstration, and some design work for custom FileMaker database solutions.
+As you can tell from that list, I work in all aspects of software development; I've also done project management, user interface design, and even programming.
+Most of my experience is on Macs and iOS devices, although I have some Windows experience.
+I'm very detail oriented and capable of keeping track of all aspects of a project.
+Having both a liberal arts and a technical background, I'm good at designing and explaining software so it makes sense to non-technical end users, while also understanding the technical issues that inform software design and programming.

 In my other life: I'm a big fan of Charles Schulz's Peanuts comic strip.
-I maintain the Peanuts Animation & Video List, a page with comprehensive information about all of those great animated specials, and the FiveCentsPlease Blog, a site with news and interesting stuff about the world of Peanuts.
-I've been interviewed as a "Peanuts historian" for the Warner Home Video DVD releases of several Peanuts holiday specials, and also contributed a couple of chapters about the Peanuts TV shows to 50 Years of Happiness: A Tribute to Charles M. Schulz, which is now in its third printing and is available from the Charles M. Schulz Museum.
+I maintain the Peanuts Animation & Video List, a page with comprehensive information about all of those great animated specials.
+I also co-host FiveCentsPlease.org, a Peanuts information and history website, and the associated FiveCentsPlease Blog .
+I was interviewed as a "Peanuts historian" for the Warner Home Video DVD and Blu-ray releases of several Peanuts holiday specials, and also contributed a couple of chapters about the Peanuts TV shows to 50 Years of Happiness: A Tribute to Charles M. Schulz, which is now in its third printing and is available from the Charles M. Schulz Museum.

-I enjoy traveling and taking photographs of the places I visit, although my photography webpage is seriously out of date.
+I enjoy traveling and taking photographs of the places I visit, although my photography webpage is extremely out of date.

-From 2004-mid 2011, I worked for Fetch Softworks, makers of the Macintosh file transfer program Fetch and the iOS app Roadshow.
+From 2004-mid 2011, I worked for Fetch Softworks, makers of the Macintosh file transfer program Fetch.
 I was a project manager, user interface designer, technical writer, and website, QA and support manager.
-(It was a small company, so I go to wear lots of hats!)
+(It was a small company, so I got to wear lots of hats!)

-In addition to Peanuts stuff above, movie soundtracks, the Muppets, and L. Frank Baum's Oz series all hold special places in my heart (and large chunks of my shelf space).
+In addition to Peanuts as mentioned above, movie soundtracks, the Muppets, and L. Frank Baum's Oz series all hold special places in my heart (and large chunks of my shelf space).

-Comments, questions, feedback, blah blah blah: e-mail me at smcguire at scottmcguire dot com.
+Comments, questions, feedback, etc: e-mail me at smcguire at scottmcguire dot com.